Skip to main content

 Overview

 Test suites rot from the inside.
 Teams write tests for the features they build, skip the ones they inherit, and never go back to fill the gaps.
 The result is coverage that correlates with recency, not criticality — the newest code is well-tested, the most important code is not.
 AI coding agents can generate tests at scale, but without knowing what the system is supposed to do, they produce tests that mirror implementation: tests that pass today, break on every refactor, and verify nothing meaningful.
 This playbook teaches you how to use the CoreStory MCP server, combined with local source code, to systematically generate tests that verify behavioral specifications — acceptance criteria, business rules, invariants, state transitions, and authorization policies — rather than implementation details.
-The approach uses CoreStory as a Specification Oracle: the agent queries CoreStory for what the system should do, discovers how the system actually does it, and generates tests that bridge the two.
+The approach uses CoreStory as a Specification Expert: the agent queries CoreStory for what the system should do, discovers how the system actually does it, and generates tests that bridge the two.
 The primary deliverable is executable test code that matches the project’s existing test conventions — framework, directory structure, naming patterns, fixture approach, and assertion style.
 There is no intermediate documentation artifact.
 The behavioral inventory lives in the CoreStory conversation; the tests are the output.
 How this relates to other playbooks: This playbook generates tests for existing, already-implemented behavior — it doesn’t implement new features or fix bugs.
 If you’re implementing a new feature and want tests as part of that process, use the Feature Implementation playbook, which includes TDD as Phase 4.
 If you’re verifying behavioral equivalence between legacy and modernized code, use the Behavioral Verification playbook.
 If you need to extract and document business rules before generating tests, use the Business Rules Extraction playbook — its output feeds directly into Phase 2 of this playbook.
 This playbook’s unique contribution is systematic, specification-driven test generation for existing codebases that lack adequate coverage.

 When to Use This Playbook